kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	B. It has a facet for articulation with the coracoid process of the scapula
 	C. Its medial two-thirds are flattened from above downwards
 	D. The anterior border of the lateral third gives attachment to the deltoid
-	E. The posterior border of the lateral third gives attachment to the sternocleidomastoid
+	E. The posterior border of the lateral third gives attachment to the sternocleidomastoid - F

-#### Answer: ?
+#### Answer: D. The anterior border of the lateral third gives attachment to the deltoid - F

 ### Q1.117
 The lumbrical muscles of the hand are vital for pianists and typists.
-Which of the following statements about the lumbrical muscles of the hand is true?
+Which of the following statements about the _lumbrical muscles_ of the hand is true?

-	A. There are five in number
+	A. There are five in number - F
 	B. They are associated with the tendons of flexor digitorum superficialis
-	C. They are inserted into the distal interphalangeal joint of the corresponding finger
+	C. They are inserted into the distal interphalangeal joint of the corresponding finger - F
 	D. They are all innervated by the ulnar nerve
 	E. They assist in extension of the middle and distal phalanges

-#### Answer: ?
+#### Answer: D. They are all innervated by the ulnar nerve - ?

 ### Q1.118
 Twisting of the ankle with forcible eversion during skiing will most probably sprain: